zurutech/zurutech.github.io/_posts/2019-02-12-every-experiment-is-sacred.md

 ├── lr=0.0002_batch_size=32_kernel_size=7_steps=100
 ├── lr=0.0002_batch_size=16_kernel_size=7_steps=100
 ```
-This is not very comfortable and definitely it is not the right way to manage experiments and make them reproducible.
+Logging experiments in this way is not very comfortable, and it is not the right way to manage experiments and make them reproducible.

 ## Sacred Solution